Biography

 list of illustrious names that go from Aristotle to Salvo.
 He continues to work on his series of

-marble plaques throughout 1972, with inscriptions from a variety of sources, such as an Assyrian
+marble plaques until 1973, with inscriptions from a variety of sources, such as an Assyrian

 text inIl lamento di Assurbanipal or one of Aesop’s fables for La tartaruga e l’aquila.